evmos/ethermint/x/feemarket/spec/01_concepts.md

 ## Priority Tip

 In EIP-1559, the `max_priority_fee_per_gas`, often referred to as `tip`, is an additional gas price that can be added to the `baseFee` in order to incentive transaction prioritization.
 The higher the tip, the more likely the transaction is included in the block.

 Until the Cosmos SDK version v0.46, however, there is no notion of transaction prioritization.
-Thus the tip for an EIP-1559 transaction on Ethermint should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
-Have a look at [ADR 067](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-067-mempool-refactor.md) to read about future plans on transaction prioritization in the Cosmos SDK.
+Thus, the tip for an EIP-1559 transaction on Ethermint should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
+Have a look at the [mempool](https://docs.evmos.org/validators/setup/mempool.html) docs to read more about how to leverage transaction prioritization.

 ## Effective Gas price